 |Garcia Organic Farms|

-Pinkerton avocados are available late winter through mid summer.
+Pinkerton avocados are available early winter through summer, or even early fall.